 There’s a lot of medicine options out there, though, so make sure you ask your doctor.
 Especially if it’s for your kids – their dosing is based on weight, so growing kids’ doses change frequently.

-And, while you’re talking to your doctor, if you do have influenza, they may recommend an antiviral like tamiflu.
-Antibiotics won’t help, but if you catch the flu early, an antiviral can make life a ton less miserable when dealing with the flu.
+And, while you’re talking to your doctor, if you do have influenza, they may recommend an antiviral like Tamiflu.
+Antibiotics won’t help, but if you catch the flu early, an antiviral like Tamiflu can make life a ton less miserable when dealing with the flu.

 A word of caution, though… some years where the flu is crazy all-over, those antivirals can be in short supply.
 Which means they may be kept in reserve for those most at-risk (elderly, babies, pregnant women, and immunocompromised patients)…

 At least that’s how it was back when we were all certain that the swine flu was going to cause a zombie apocalypse.
 I’d hope that they’ve improved the supply chain since then… *shrug*